-How to Show Your Brain Love with Expert Guidance
+How to Care for Your Brain with Expert Guidance

-February is the month of love, a time when we express appreciation for our partners and loved ones, acknowledging the profound impact they have in our lives.
-As we create new memories together, it's essential to remember to show love not only through our hearts, but also to show love to our brains.
+As we create new memories together, it's essential to remember to care not only for our bodies but, also our brains.
 By prioritizing brain health, we can help ensure that we can cherish these memories for years to come.
 Incorporating simple yet effective additions into our daily routines can have a significant impact on brain health.
 Whether it's short-term practices like mindfulness exercises or longer-term commitments such as regular physical activity and a balanced diet, each choice contributes to the overall well-being of our brains, regardless of our family history or age.

 We've gathered some knowledge from health experts specializing in brain health, functional medicine, and caregiver support/dementia professionals.
-With a shared commitment to lifelong brain health, they offer their expertise to help you show some extra love to your brain, on this Valentine’s Day!
+With a shared commitment to lifelong brain health, they offer their expertise to help you show some extra care to your brain, during Emotional Wellness Month.

 Dr. Heather Moday, Founder of the Moday Center, Medical Professional in Conventional and Functional/Integrative Medicine